 Trauma registries are key to improving trauma center performance and system outcomes.
 But is the underlying data reliable?
 Recently, investigators from several centers studied interhospital variability and accuracy in data coding and scoring by registrars.
 The results — published in the September issue of the Journal of Trauma and Acute Care Surgery — suggest that there is widespread inaccuracy in trauma data sets.

-The study was led by Sandra Strack-Arabian, CSTR, CAISS, trauma research and data quality manager at Tufts Medical Center in Boston.
-Recently, Arabian explained the origin of this research study and talked about ways to improve trauma data.
+The study was led by Sandra Strack-Arabian, CSTR, CAISS, trauma program manager at Tufts Medical Center in Boston.
+At the time of the study, Arabian was the program’s trauma research and data quality manager.
+Recently, she explained the origin of this research study and talked about ways to improve trauma data.

 Q. Why did you do this study?

-Every year we see a lot of trauma research presented at conferences like AAST (American Association for the Surgery of Trauma), EAST (Eastern Association for the Surgery of Trauma) and TQIP (Trauma Quality Improvement Program).
+Every year we see a lot of trauma research presented at conferences like AAST, EAST and TQIP.
 But the theme that seems to recur time and time again is the question about the quality of the data underlying the research.
 That got me thinking.
 Everybody is always complaining about the quality of the data, so why don’t we just put it to the test?
 Another factor that is concerning is that few trauma registries have the funding for appropriate and consistent registrar training.
 So I also wanted to see if we could show the need for consistent training and support for trauma registrars.

 Q. How did you conduct the study?